mortenmoulder/TwitchClipper/README.md

 If you run TwitchClipper in a service or somehow automatically (like every hour), you can modify your existing command, by adding `--update` to it.
 If there is no update, it will simply skip and continue, otherwise it will download the update and install it.

 ## Configuration
-`appsettings.json` contains all the things you need to change, in order to start using TwitchClipper.
+First, you need to create an app on Twitch:

+1. Go to https://dev.twitch.tv/console and create your app using [these settings](https://i.imgur.com/NeOdHXu.png) (or something similar)
+2. Go to [your app page](https://dev.twitch.tv/console/apps), find your application, and hit "Manage"
+3. Find the Client ID and generate a new secret
+4. Open `appsettings.json`

 There's a section called `TwitchConfiguration` you need to modify: